- ODX Platform

 - ODX Analytics

-Chronic stress and compromised adrenal activity can have a profound effect on the ratio which will decrease as more sodium gets excreted and more potassium gets retained.
-The ratio will increase if more potassium gets excreted and sodium gets retained, which may reflect increased adrenal activity.
+Chronic stress and compromised adrenal activity can have a profound effect on the ratio, which will decrease as more sodium gets excreted and more potassium gets retained.
+The ratio will increase if more sodium gets retained and more potassium gets excreted, which may reflect increased adrenal activity and aldosterone production.

-Interestingly, a low-salt diet can activate the sympathetic nervous system and stimulate production of aldosterone.
-A study of 152 healthy subjects found that a low salt diet was associated with significantly increased serum aldosterone with a mean of 21 ng/dL on the low-salt diet versus 3.4 ng/dL on the high salt diet.
-Researchers associated a low salt diet with insulin resistance in this cohort (Garg 2011).
+Interestingly, a low-salt diet can activate the sympathetic nervous system and stimulate the production of aldosterone.
+A study of 152 healthy subjects found that a low-salt diet was associated with significantly increased serum aldosterone with a mean of 21 ng/dL on the low-salt diet versus 3.4 ng/dL on the high-salt diet.
+Researchers associated a low-salt diet with insulin resistance in this cohort (Garg 2011).

 Ekun, Oloruntoba A et al. “Assessment of Plasma Sodium to Potassium Ratio, Renal Function, Markers of Oxidative Stress, Inflammation, and Endothelial Dysfunction in Nigerian Hypertensive Patients.”
 International journal of hypertension vol. 2020 6365947.
 7 Dec.
 2020, doi:10.1155/2020/6365947